BA (hons), GradDipArch, ARB

 When at United Visual Artists, he ran several small-scale interactive light art installations, while working as a team member on larger exhibitions, and worldwide touring exhibitions.

-While at USE Architects, he cut his teeth working on small scale developments and residential extensions.
+While at USE Architects, he ran and cut his teeth on while working on small scale developments and residential extensions.

 He has recently completed the redevelopment of the former Queen Elizabeth Children’s Hospital in Tower Hamlets.
 He had been working on this project for almost 5 years, being part of a small team taking the design from (the old) Stage E, through to completion.
 During the construction, he has progressed from Architectural Assistant to Project Architect.
 This project has since been nominated for multiple industry awards and has been Highly Commended on some of these.

 He was working directly under Senior Associate Martin Jennings as a package architect producing Tender and Construction stage working drawings on 2 phases of the redevelopment of the Stonebridge Estate in LB Brent, North West London.

 He has worked on the redevelopment of the former Walthamstow Stadium, working directly under Mary Davies, checking drawings, and producing working drawing packages as required.

 Additionally, he has also spent a significant amount of time working on Phase 4B and Phase 5 on the Millbrook Park development in Mill Hill.
 Both involved understanding challenging topography, proposing strategies to work with and mitigate the topography, and for the base of Phase 4B, producing a highly detailed and thoroughly worked through design, which ultimately assisted the bid being successful.